Oslo Pouch Pattern with tutorial and templates - 4 sizes.

 I’m excited to share the details about my latest pattern in this blog post—the Oslo Pouch!
 This one-piece wonder is super easy and quick to sew, making it perfect for all skill levels.
 Plus, it comes in four fantastic sizes: mini, small, medium, and big.
 Dive in and discover your next favorite project!

-I was incredibly fortunate to have a few amazing pattern testers who provided constructive feedback that truly shaped this pattern.
-I couldn't have done it without you all!
-I hope I incorporated every suggestion you made.
-Thanks to your help, I've updated the pattern and tutorial, added two more sizes, and now the pattern is ready for release!
+I feel incredibly grateful to have had a group of amazing pattern testers whose constructive feedback helped shape this design.
+I couldn't have done it without your support!
+I've worked hard to incorporate all your suggestions, and thanks to your input, the pattern and tutorial have been updated, two additional sizes have been added, and the pattern is now ready for release!

-As I mentioned, it’s a one-piece pattern—meaning you only need to cut one part from each fabric: one from canvas, one from cotton, and one from fusible interfacing.
-If you’re using a very thick canvas, you can skip the interfacing and lining cotton altogether.
-Check out these examples of the Oslo Pouch made with just one piece of thick canvas:
+As a reminder, this is a one-piece pattern—meaning you'll only need to cut one piece from each material: canvas, cotton, and fusible interfacing.
+If you're using a very thick canvas, you can skip the interfacing and lining cotton entirely.
+Take a look at these examples of the Oslo Pouch made with just a single piece of thick canvas:

-Here are some fabrics that are good to use for that project.
-You will also need an interfacing and lining.
+Here are some fabric options that work well for this project.
+You'll also need interfacing and lining materials.

 Let's talk zippers!
 I love using metal zippers—they add a professional touch and a bit of glittery shine to my creations.
 For my Oslo Pouches, I use zippers with a tape width of 16 mm or 18 mm.
 Both sizes work perfectly.